No-Churn Vietnamese Coffee Ice Cream

 What You’ll Need To Make Vietnamese Coffee Ice Cream

-- Vanilla Extract: Adds depth and enhances the flavor profile of the ice cream.
+- Vanilla Extract: Adds warmth and rounds out the flavor of the ice cream.

-- Molasses: Adds a hint of caramel-like flavor and complexity to the ice cream and complements the coffee flavor.
+- Molasses: Adds a touch of caramel-like depth that pairs nicely with the coffee flavor.

 - Jump to the printable recipe for precise measurements